OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 The challenge, which united an international team of AI engineers for over 6 weeks, was led by chapter lead Bartosz Chojnacki.
 The common language for the chapter was English, and platforms such as GitHub and a dedicated Slack channed were used to coordinate and keep track of the engineers' work.

-As one of the main goals of Omdena is to promote continuous, high-quality education, thematic workshops organised by Chojnacki were delivered to the participants during the project.
+As one of the main goals of Omdena is to promote continuous, high-quality education, thematic workshops organised by Bartosz were delivered to the participants during the project.

 ## Problem statement